 taos ski valley

-Directions from Taos to Taos Ski Valley
+Driving Directions from Taos to Taos Ski Valley

 Travel north on US 64/Paseo Del Pueblo Norte until you reach the stoplight intersection of US 64/NM 522/NM 150.
 Turn right onto NM 150.
-Passing through the tiny town of Arroyo Seco, stay on NM 150, which takes you to the ski area parking lots.||Click image to enlarge or click here for detailed driving directions|
+Stay on NM 150 while you weave through scenic, tiny, Arroyo Seco, all the way up through the canyon to the ski area parking lots.
+Click here for details.